-4. Set the base unit key mode switch to the Power Off position.

-Note: If nobody needs to use the system, remove the key, to prevent unauthorized reset of the system.
+- 4. Set the CPU drawer key mode switch to the Power Off position. - Note: If nobody needs to use the system, set the CPU drawer key mode switch to the Secure position and remove the key, to prevent unauthorized reset of the system. - 5.
+Switch off the external devices, if connected. - Note: The external devices and drawers connected to the PCI expansion drawer must not be powered off if they are shared in a High Availability configuration.